axelarnetwork/axelarate-community/README.md

   axelarcli tx ethereum link bitcoin tb1qg2z5jatp22zg7wyhpthhgwvn0un05mdwmqgjln satoshi --from validator -y -b block
   ```

-  Look for the Ethereum deposit address as the first outout in this line (`0x5CFE...`):
+  Look for the Ethereum deposit address.
+In the example below, it would be (`0x5CFE...`):

   ```
   "successfully linked {0x5CFEcE3b659e657E02e31d864ef0adE028a42a8E} and {tb1qq8wnre6rzctec9wycrl2dq00m3avravslahc8v}"
   ```

-2. External: send wrapped tokens to deposit address (e.g. with Metamask**.
+2. External: send wrapped tokens to the deposit address above (e.g. with Metamask**).
 You need to have some Ropsten testnet Ether on the address to send transactions, and you can use https://faucet.ropsten.be/ for that.
-Wait for 30 Ethereum block confirmations.
+Wait for 30 Ethereum block confirmations (5 - 30 minutes).
+You can track the number of block confirmations using https://ropsten.etherscan.io/ and the txID from the Activity tab of Metamask.

 **Note**: again, wait until you see at least 30 confirmations before proceeding to the next step.